PawseySC/pawsey-spack-config/setonix/README.md

 ### Testing Modules

 Current `modules.yaml` and the template `modulefile.lua` rely on additional features of spack found in the feature/improved-lmod-modules (https://github.com/PawseySC/spack/tree/feature/improved-lmod-modules).
 The update provides extra tokens that can be used when creating the module name and also extra keywords to the template.
+These features have now been packaged in a patch, that is applied by `setup_spack.sh`.